Polymer/polymer/README.md

 Below are the general steps for defining a custom element using this new syntax:

 * Extend from `Polymer.Element`.
 This class provides the minimal surface area to integrate with 2.0's data binding system.
-It provides only standard custom element lifecycle with the exception of `ready`.
-(You can extend from `Polymer.CompatElement` to get all of the Polymer 1.0 element api, but since most of this api was rarely used, this should not often be needed.)
+It provides only standard custom element lifecycle with the addition of `ready`.
+(You can extend from `Polymer.LegacyElement` to get all of the Polymer 1.0 element api, but since most of this api was rarely used, this should not often be needed.)
 * Implement "behaviors" as [mixins that return class expressions](http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/)
 * Property metadata (`properties`) and multi-property/wildcard observers (`observers`) should be put on the class as a static in a property called `config`
 * Element's `is` property should be defined as a static on the class